Removing Structured Noise with Diffusion Models: Method

 \subsection{Joint Posterior Sampling under Structured Noise}

 We are interested in posterior sampling under structured noise.
-We recast this as a joint optimization problem with respect to the signal $\bx$ and noise $\bn$ given by:
+We recast this as a joint optimization problem with respect to the signal $\vx$ and noise $\vn$ given by:

-Solving inverse problems using diffusion models requires conditioning of the diffusion process on the observation $\by$, such that we can sample from the posterior $p_{X|Y}(\bx, \bn|\by)$.
-Therefore, we construct a \textit{joint conditional} diffusion process $\left\{\bx_t, \bn_t|\by\right\}_{t\in[0,1]}$, in turn producing a \textit{joint conditional} reverse-time SDE:
+where we assume the signal and noise components to be independent.
+Solving inverse problems using diffusion models requires conditioning of the diffusion process on the observation $\vy$, such that we can sample from the posterior $p_{X|Y}(\vx, \vn|\vy)$.
+Therefore, we construct a \textit{joint conditional} diffusion process $\left\{\vx_t, \vn_t|\vy\right\}_{t\in[0,1]}$, in turn producing a \textit{joint conditional} reverse-time SDE:

 We would like to factorize the posterior using our learned \textit{unconditional} score model and tractable measurement model, given the joint formulation.
-Consequently, we construct two separate diffusion processes, defined by separate score models but entangled through the measurement model $p_{Y|X,N}(\by|\bx, \bn)$.
-In addition to the original score model $s_\theta(\bx, t)$, we introduce a second score model $s_\phi(\bn_t, t)\simeq \nabla_{\bn_t} \log p_N(\bn_t)$, parameterized by weights $\phi$, to model the expressive noise component $\bn$.
-These two score networks can be trained independently on datasets for $\bx$ and $\bn$, respectively, using the objective in \eqref{eq:score_matching}.
-The gradients of the posterior with respect to $\bx$ and $\bn$, used in \eqref{eq:cond_reverse_diff}, are now given by:

-which simply factorizes the joint posterior into prior and likelihood terms using Bayes' rule from \eqref{eq:joint_bayes} for both diffusion processes.
-Following the literature on classifier-(free) diffusion guidance \cite{dhariwal2021diffusion, ho2022classifier} and diffusion for inverse problems \cite{song2020score, chung2022diffusion, song2023pseudoinverse}, two Bayesian weighting terms, $\lambda$ and $\kappa$, are also introduced.
-These terms are tunable hyper-parameters that weigh the importance of following the prior, $s_\theta^*(\bx_t, t)$ and $ s_\phi^*(\bn_t, t)$, versus the measurement model, $\nabla_{\bn_t} \log{p(\by|\bx_t, \bn_t)}$.
+Consequently, we construct two separate diffusion processes, defined by separate score models but entangled through the measurement model $p_{Y|X,N}(\vy|\vx, \vn)$.
+In addition to the original score model $s_\theta(\vx, t)$, we introduce a second score model $s_\phi(\vn_t, t)\simeq \nabla_{\vn_t} \log p_N(\vn_t)$, parameterized by weights $\phi$, to model the expressive noise component $\vn$.
+These two score networks can be trained independently on datasets for $\vx$ and $\vn$, respectively, using the objective in \eqref{eq:score_matching}.
+This is a significant differentiator, as our method eliminates the need to collect samples of signals and noise together with corresponding ground truth.
+Self-supervised generative modeling on isolated signals and noise measurements is sufficient, thus relaxing the difficulty of curating signal and noise datasets.
+The gradients of the posterior with respect to $\vx$ and $\vn$, used in \eqref{eq:cond_reverse_diff}, are now given by: which simply factorizes the joint posterior into prior and likelihood terms using Bayes' rule from \eqref{eq:joint_bayes} for both diffusion processes.
+Following the literature on classifier-(free) diffusion guidance \citep{dhariwal2021diffusion, ho2022classifier} and diffusion for inverse problems \citep{song2020score, chung2022diffusion, song2023pseudoinverse}, two Bayesian weighting terms, $\lambda$ and $\kappa$, are introduced.
+These terms are tunable hyper-parameters that weigh the importance of following the prior, $s_\theta^*(\vx_t, t)$ and $ s_\phi^*(\vn_t, t)$, versus the measurement model, $\nabla_{\vn_t} \log{p(\vy|\vx_t, \vn_t)}$. \TSW{A conceptual overview of the proposed method is shown in Fig.~\ref{fig:manifold}.}